rekauhl/Commercial-Aviation-Route-Profitability-Simulator/METHODOLOGY.md

 A global linear regression was tested first and rejected: A320neo/A321neo fuel burn is genuinely linear across this range, but A319's real data is not (a steep near 3x jump in per-nm burn between 125nm and 250nm), so a single fitted line distorted its short-distance fuel cost by ~25%.
 Interpolation preserves the real, non-linear shape instead.

 **Fuel price:** €1.11/kg **[Source: IATA Jet Fuel Price Monitor, Link: https://www.iata.org/en/publications/economics/fuel-monitor/]**.
-Noted as elevated due to the 2026 fuel-price crisis.
+Elevated due to the 2026 fuel-price crisis.

 ## 4. Block Time